jac6779/brooklyn-home-sales-llm/README.md

 The project was designed to answer a practical question:

-> Given a Brooklyn residential property’s size, age, neighborhood, building class, and subway accessibility, what sale price would the model predict?
+> Given a Brooklyn residential property's size, age, neighborhood, building class, and subway accessibility, what sale price would the model predict?

 It was later extended to answer a second practical question: